 The common people would also mock the political authorities through humorous and satirical speeches.
-These performances were also done with costumes and masks to avoid the participants to be recognized and later punished by the authorities.
+These performances were also done with costumes and masks to avoid the participants being recognized and later punished by the authorities.

 The carnival celebrated in Germany today is a mix of all of these things: a celebration before Lent with a lot of alcohol, funny costumes, and satirical speeches and parades.